NDrawel/Programming-2/TextIO_I.md

 ## 1. What Is TextIO

 If a programmer want to communicate with computer, she/he can use console.
-However, if you want to send data to your colleague who is not a programmer, she/he may send you data in excel or a text file, in this case, you need read data from the file, then process the data, and in the end write it to another excel file or a text file.
-To read and write data from external text files is called Java `TextIO`, where:
+However, if you want to send data to your colleague who is not a programmer, she/he may send you data in excel or a text file, in this case, you need to read data from the file,  process the data, and then  write it to another excel file or a text file.
+Reading and writing data from external text files is called Java `TextIO`, where:

 - `I` stands for `input`: reading data from an external file to Java
 - `O` stands for `output`: writing data from Java to an external file

 Also, we should understand that the extension of a file have nothing to do with the context (data) of a file.
-For example, if we have `1 2 3` in a file, then no matter the file is called `data.txt` or `data.yi` or just `data` with no extension, the data are the same.
+For example, if we have `1 2 3` in a file, then no matter the file is called `data.txt`or just `data` with no extension, the data are the same.
 The extension only will tell the OS that the data are suppose to follow a specific structure, so the OS can open it with a specific application.

 When we talk about `TextIO`, it means reading and writing text type context (data), not image, not movie or zip, it is not necessary the file should be a `.txt` file.